Priyanka199212/pocker-game/README.md

 Afterwards you should use piping to run the jar file passing the file poker-hands.txt through stdin, using the terminal or prompt.

 On linux:
-$ cat poker-hands.txt | java -jar poker.jar
+$ cat poker-hands.txt | java -jar pokerhandsort.jar